icecream17/Stuff/math/flt_false.md

   is false.
 You prove earlier in the paper that the relevant angle must be less than 90deg, and start even earlier with the **volumes** of the cubes not the edge lengths, so nothing in the paper could even imply this to be true.

-  Even if this was fixed, the document is so informal as to be quite incomprehensible.
+  Even if this was fixed, the proof is so informally presented without clear logical steps that it is quite incomprehensible.

 ## icecream17